AscensionGameDev/Intersect-Engine/README.md

 If you are interested in contributing fixes or features to Intersect, please read our [contributors guide](CONTRIBUTING.md) first.

-### Donations

-If you'd like to help the project by supporting us financially we accept and greatly appreciate donations at [Ascension Game Dev](https://www.ascensiongamedev.com/donate/make-donation/).

 ## Source Code